Estimated reading time: 14 minutes

 Document Important InformationIdentification For Lost Wallet

-You’ll also find photocopies of our social insurance card, credit cards, passport, birth certificate and anything else of importance.
+You’ll also find photocopies of our social insurance card, credit cards, passport, birth certificate, and anything else necessary.

-In the event you have a stolen or lost wallet you’ll be able to pull out the information that you need so you can contact the right people.
+If you have a stolen or lost wallet, you can pull out the information you need to contact the right people.

-My wife said that when she was frantically trying to contact her credit card companies it took her a while to figure out who to call.
+My wife said that it took her a while to figure out who to call when she was frantically trying to contact her credit card companies.

-She had no list and was trying to remember what she even had in her wallet so she could begin.
+She had no list and was trying to remember what she had in her wallet.